JanHerca/urantiapedia/output/wikijs/en/article/Rebecca_Kantor/To_be_Wise_as_Serpents_Harmless_as_Doves.md

 But how does a person acquire the skills needed to succeed at paid religious leadership, given the number of roles and responsibilities required of him.
 What is skill?
 Skill emerges when _knowledge_ is tempered by wisdom and shaped by _experiential insight_.
 But professional ministerial skill requires all of these factors plus a _healthy, active spiritual life consisting of private prayer and worship of the living God_.

 Rodan, the Greek philosopher said, “Even though you are effectively armed to meet the difficult situations of life, you can hardly expect success unless you are equipped with that wisdom of mind and charm of personality which enable you to win the hearty support and co-operation of your fellows.
 You cannot hope for a large measure of success in either secular or religious work unless you can learn how to persuade your fellows, to prevail with men.
-You simply must have tact and tolerance.” ([UB 160:1.9](/en/The_Urantia_Book/160#p1_9))
+You simply must have tact and tolerance.” (<a id="a174_495"></a>[UB 160:1.9](/en/The_Urantia_Book/160#p1_9))

 What will supply the necessary wisdom of mind and charm of personality which enables your leader to prioritize and successfully perform his numerous delegated roles while winning the hearty support and cooperation of your religious groups?